~ By John Reiling

-There are 3 basic types of Project Management Office (PMO) organisations, varying in the degree of control and influence they have on projects within the organisation.
+There are three basic types of Project Management Office (PMO) organisations, varying in the degree of control and influence they have on projects within the organisation.
 You will need to determine which type you need to establish in order to have an effective project office.

-The 3 types of PMOs include:
+The three types of PMOs include:

 The Supportive PMO generally provides support in the form of on-demand expertise, templates, best practices, access to information and expertise on other projects, and the like.
 This can work in an organisation where projects are done successfully in a loosely controlled manner and where additional control is deemed unnecessary.
 Also, if the objective is to have a sort of "clearing-house" of project management information across the enterprise to be used freely by project managers, then the Supportive PMO is the right type.